AnaMac3/42-CPP_Module_04/README.md

 ## Interfaces

-An interface in C++ is implemented as a pure abstract class:
+In C++, an interface is implemented as a pure abstract class:
 - All methods are pure virtual (=0)
 - No instance attributes (except constants)
 - Acts as a contract only
 Features:
 - Cannot be instantiated
 - Can be used as pointers/references to enable polymorphism
-- Supports multiple inheritance
+- Supports multiple inheritance to compose behaviors.

-Interfaces are used when you want to define a behaviour common to unrelated classes.
+Interfaces are used when you want to define a **common behavior** across unrelated classes.
 For example: an interface IPrintable could be implemented by unrelated classes like Invoice, Report, or Label.

 ### Abstract Classes vs Interfaces